sander-wood/autoharmonizer/README.md

 Therefore, we manually corrected the MIDI version cleaned by Jukedeck, and all the tunes now are titled while present in the form of the lead sheet.

+The main differences with the cleaned version of Jukedeck are:
+1. Save the files as lead sheets (.mxl) instead of .mid;
+2. Corrected 5% of the mistakes;
+3. Added the corresponding title for each piece of music.

 Click here to download [Nottingham Lead Sheet Dataset](https://drive.google.com/file/d/1j7MOdTwEASn7wQ7M46NfBUc-ztY5T17K/view?usp=sharing) (Google Drive).

 <div align="center">